Result Mediation provides more than 1,200 successful mediations per year

 The mediator made a good assessment of the situation, which was different from what was obvious.
 She was encouraging, helped me to stay with myself and not just to defend myself and leave me in a negative role force.Owner Hospitality Branche

 Resolute lady who knows what she is talking about and can listen well between the lines.Service provider in the funeral industry

-My mediator was an honest, good listener who penetrates to the core.
-Quiet, attentive and clear wording, ensures rapid settlement.Shoe store owner
+My mediator was sincere, a good listener who managed to get to the heart of the matter.
+Quiet, attentive and structured he ensured a rapid settlement.Shoe store owner

 Our mediator was friendly and decisive.
 Knew the finger exactly on the sore spot.
 Very professional.General practitioner

 We are happy to answer all your questions.

 A employment mediation usually takes 4 to 6 weeks.
 Two conversations are usually conducted during this period.
 And coordination can take place via e-mail or telephone.
 Our employer mediators spend an average of 10 hours per mediation.

 The duration of a business mediation is difficult to determine in advance.
 This can happen very quickly, for example when a lawsuit is planned and parties want to find a solution in mediation before that time.
 But it can also take longer if many parties are involved in the mediation and careful, formal decision-making has to take place.
 At the start of the process, the mediator makes an estimate of the hours to be spent.

 This question is often less important than resolving the situation.
 The definition of a labor dispute is: “two parties, within the boundaries of a labor organization, have a labor dispute if at least one of the parties believes that the other party is obstructing or annoying her.
 This can be on content of work, labor relations, working conditions or working conditions “.
 In the mediation we talk about a “matter” or a “situation”.